fcamilleri22/dots/README.md

 - `oh-my-zsh-git`: plugin manager for zsh, from github.com/robbyrussell/oh-my-zsh.
 - `nerd-fonts-fira-code`: AKA 'Fura Code' - font I use in editors/other code not inside live terminals.
 Includes emojis and icons, as well as programming ligatures.
 - `oomox`: a sexual act performed among consenting Ferengi.
 Also, a GTK theme generator that works wonderfully in conjunction with python-pywal in order to make sure that our UI stays uniformly themed.
-- 'rxvt-unicode-better-wheel-scrolling-unicode3': a patched version of the popular terminal "urxvt" that allows for glyphs and mouse scrolling.
+- `rxvt-unicode-better-wheel-scrolling-unicode3`: a patched version of the popular terminal "urxvt" that allows for glyphs and mouse scrolling.

-**Coming Soon**: additions for Kotlin/Scala development.
-I want to get the Theming/JS/Node things done before I start thinking about autotheming Intellij.
-I love my JVM languages, but I hate Java - its typing is TOO strict, and I don't want to write 20 different wrapper interfaces to reuse a small chunk of code.
+**Coming Soon**: additions for Kotlin/Scala/Java development, including autotheming JetBrains' Intellij suite.

 ## What about Gaming?
 Aside from a few small Linux native Steam games I keep installed on my laptop for when I'm traveling, **I do not game with this setup.** All machines I use at work are exactly that: work machines.
 My primary computer at home is a Windows machine with tons of memory and an 8-core hyperthreaded AMD Ryzen processor (16 cores!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
 If I'm gaming, it's happening in Windows.